The increasing fragmentation of global science limits the diffusion of ideas: Materials and Methods

-We use data on national GDP, GDP per capita, and Population from the World Bank\cite{fantom2016worldbank} to approximate the economic wealth and size of each country.
+We use data on national GDP per capita and Population from the World Bank\cite{fantom2016worldbank} to approximate each country's economic wealth and size.
 The dataset covers $264$ countries from 1960 to 2023.
 The official spoken language is provided for $195$ countries and is encoded as a binary variable denoting common language for country pairs \cite{melitz2014native}.
 We also source the bilateral distances (in kilometres) for most country pairs across the world from the \textit{GeoDist} dataset provided by the Centre for Prospective Studies and International Information (CEPII)\cite{mayer2011notes}.
 This dataset also provides the continent each country belongs to, which we convert into a binary indicator denoting whether two countries belong to the same continent.
-In addition, trade flows represent a broad notion of economic exchange, including the flow of capital, people and ideas \cite{tabellini2022economic}.
-We select the bilateral trade flows (in thousands current $US\$$) based on CEPII’s BACI \cite{gaulier2010baci} from the \textit{Gravity} dataset which is provided by CEPII \cite{conte2022cepii}.
-A measure of a country's government structure and level of democracy is provided by the \textit{Polity2} variable in the \textit{Polity5} dataset \cite{marshall2020polity5}, taking values $-10$ to $10$ with higher values associated with healthier democracies.
-The difference between any two countries' democracy scores, the democracy distance between countries is obtained.
-Science and Technology Agreements (STA) are regarded as one of the important tools to achieve strategic Science Diplomacy (SD) objectives \cite{langenhove2017tools}.
-We select records of STAs between countries \cite{nicolas2017case} to develop a binary variable to indicate whether two countries have at least one STA.
+In addition, Science and Technology Agreements (STA) are regarded as an important tool to achieve strategic Science Diplomacy (SD) objectives \cite{langenhove2017tools}.
+We select records of STAs between countries \cite{nicolas2017case} to obtain the cumulative number of STAs between two countries over time.